-The product team is constantly juggling their priorities.
+The product team is constantly juggling priorities.
 Being able to see the actual customers behind a request is very powerful.
-It enables them to understand how and when (if ever) they’ll be able to add that feature to the roadmap.
+It helps give a sense of how important a request is, and if it should be prioritized and added to the roadmap.

 New features shouldn’t be a result of who can shout the loudest.
-Instead of you and several other sales teammates fighting to get features built, use the data.
-Having everything in Canny will reveal the most impactful features your team can work on.
+Instead of you and several other sales teammates fighting to get features built, use data.
+Having feedback and feature requests in Canny will make it easy to see what’s most impactful.

-Many teams use Canny internally as well.
-There are many tools and processes that enable sales people to do their best work.
-Examples of some of these might be:
+There are many sales tools and processes that help sales teams to do their best work.

 - In-house CRM